Fenagh, County Leitrim

+Fenagh (Irish: Fiodhnach or Fíonach, meaning 'Woody Place') is a village in the south-east of County Leitrim in Ireland.
+It is 4.8 kilometres (just under 3 miles) south-west of Ballinamore and 12 km north of Mohill, the village being on the R202 road.
+The village is in a civil parish of the same name.
+Fenagh is located in the eastern 'spur' of the Barony of Leitrim.

 History

-The area was the site of the battle of Fidhnacha in 1094.
+The area was the site of the Battle of Fidhnacha (Fenagh) in 1094.

 Fenagh Abbey is one of the oldest monastic sites in Ireland, believed to date back to the earliest period of Celtic monasticism.
 The founder was St. Caillín, thought to have arrived in Fenagh from Dunmore in County Galway in the 5th century (according to the Book of Fenagh).
 The Abbey had a monastic school, and was "celebrated for its divinity school, which was resorted to by students from every part of Europe".